skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/README.md

 ### Contents:

-The demo consists of four integrated projects that work together to demonstrate how content owners can monetize their valuable data while providing legitimate crawlers with authorized access.
+The demo consists of four integrated projects that work together to demonstrate how content owners can control access to their valuable data while providing legitimate crawlers with authorized access.

 1. Crawler Agent FE: